japila-books/apache-spark-internals/docs/rdd/index.md

 * *Partitioned* -- records are partitioned (split into logical partitions) and distributed across nodes in a cluster.
 * *Location-Stickiness* -- `RDD` can define <<preferredLocations, placement preferences>> to compute partitions (as close to the records as possible).

-NOTE: *Preferred location* (aka _locality preferences_ or _placement preferences_ or _locality info_) is information about the locations of RDD records (that Spark's xref:scheduler:DAGScheduler.adoc#preferred-locations[DAGScheduler] uses to place computing partitions on to have the tasks as close to the data as possible).
+NOTE: *Preferred location* (aka _locality preferences_ or _placement preferences_ or _locality info_) is information about the locations of RDD records (that Spark's scheduler:DAGScheduler.md#preferred-locations[DAGScheduler] uses to place computing partitions on to have the tasks as close to the data as possible).

-Computing partitions in a RDD is a distributed process by design and to achieve even *data distribution* as well as leverage link:spark-data-locality.adoc[data locality] (in distributed systems like HDFS or Cassandra in which data is partitioned by default), they are *partitioned* to a fixed number of link:spark-rdd-partitions.adoc[partitions] - logical chunks (parts) of data.
+Computing partitions in a RDD is a distributed process by design and to achieve even *data distribution* as well as leverage spark-data-locality.md[data locality] (in distributed systems like HDFS or Cassandra in which data is partitioned by default), they are *partitioned* to a fixed number of spark-rdd-partitions.md[partitions] - logical chunks (parts) of data.
 The logical division is for processing only and internally it is not divided whatsoever.
 Each partition comprises of *records*.

 .RDDs
 image::spark-rdd-partitioned-distributed.png[align="center"]

-link:spark-rdd-partitions.adoc[Partitions are the units of parallelism].
-You can control the number of partitions of a RDD using link:spark-rdd-partitions.adoc#repartition[repartition] or link:spark-rdd-partitions.adoc#coalesce[coalesce] transformations.
-Spark tries to be as close to data as possible without wasting time to send data across network by means of link:spark-rdd-shuffle.adoc[RDD shuffling], and creates as many partitions as required to follow the storage layout and thus optimize data access.
+spark-rdd-partitions.md[Partitions are the units of parallelism].
+You can control the number of partitions of a RDD using spark-rdd-partitions.md#repartition[repartition] or spark-rdd-partitions.md#coalesce[coalesce] transformations.
+Spark tries to be as close to data as possible without wasting time to send data across network by means of spark-rdd-shuffle.md[RDD shuffling], and creates as many partitions as required to follow the storage layout and thus optimize data access.
 It leads to a one-to-one mapping between (physical) data in distributed data storage, e.g. HDFS or Cassandra, and partitions.

 RDDs support two kinds of operations: